Bali

 87/100

-Bali still offers incredible value, but the days of ultra-budget travel are fading as demand from remote workers has driven up rental prices in popular areas.
-You can still eat cheaply at local warungs for just a few dollars, but imported goods and Western-style cafes will cost more.
+Bali is still good value, but the days of ultra-budget travel are fading as demand from remote workers has driven up rental prices in popular areas.
+You can still eat cheap at local warungs for a few dollars, but imported goods and Western-style cafes can get expensive.

 A ballpark for a solo, mid-range nomad month: a 1-bed apartment with coworking, one meal out a day and cooking the rest, plus the occasional transient night.
 Only shown for destinations set up for a long stay (rent, coworking, gym, and short-stay options all known).
 Excludes flights, visas, insurance, and one-off setup.
 Real spend will vary.